-Alison from Artisan Paint Company in Australia, kindly sent me some of her beautiful chalk finish paint products to try.
-I’ve enjoyed playing with them in my studio and in our painting workshops.
-Today I’ll show you a piece I painted in Artisan colour, St. Tropez, finished with Artisan’s Black Wax.
+Before I started carrying these lovely paints, Alison from Artisan Paint Company in Australia, kindly sent me some of her beautiful chalk finish paint products to try.
+I enjoyed playing with them in my studio and in our painting workshops.
+This is a piece I painted in Artisan colour, St. Tropez, finished with Artisan’s Black Wax.

 One of the questions I am asked a lot is “What’s the difference between Chalk type Paint & Milk Paint?” or “What’s the difference between Fusion Mineral Paint and Chalk finish paints?”

 To answer those questions, I give you an in-depth look at all 3 specialty furniture paint types over HERE and explain the main differences between them, and how I like to use them for different pieces of furniture and decor.

 I started with this demilune table, a golden colour, with a varnished finish.
 To prep this piece, I sanded using a 180 grit on my Sanding Glove and gave it a scuff sand all over.
 This takes only a few minutes – no need to sand right back to raw wood.
 You are only scuffing the surface for better adhesion of any paint.
 Wipe down with a damp cloth and you are good to go.

 The Natural Chalk Finish by Artisan Paint Company comes in three sizes – 200ml smaller pots, 500ml pots & 1 Liter bottles.
 Pictured below is the 1L version of the colour St. Tropez, and as you can see, you can simply pour out into a dish or jar, the amount you think you would need for a project that you’re working on.

 I used my current favourite Short Handle S30 Cling On brush to paint the first coat on.
 As with most furniture paints, the first coat usually looks a little patchy and uneven.

 And as the first coat dries … it can look even scarier … but don’t worry, the colour variation is just the paint drying.